vlsmensh/vlsmensh.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in Economics at Indiana University.
+Candidate in Economics at Indiana University Bloomington.

 **I am on the 2025-2026 academic job market.** You can reach me at [vlmenshi@iu.edu](mailto:vlmenshi@iu.edu)